NIE Home Sponsors E FAQs Order Form Contact Us

 How do I sign up?

 We require that teachers indicate the highest number of students who will be using the e-edition in any class during the day.
-(For example, if one class has 22 students and the other has 25, put in 25 for number of students to ensure that enough licenses are provided.)
+(For example, if one class has 22 students and another has 25 students, request 25 to ensure that enough licenses are provided.)

-What if I would like a short training for using the e-edition?
+May I have training for using the e-edition?

 What if I have trouble logging in or have additional questions?